 At several points during this exchange, even at this late phase of the interview, the physician might have connected with her patient and established a therapeutic alliance on which to build a consensual approach to care.
 For example, she could have asked Martin what he is feeling sorry about.
-His response might well have made Dr. B's tacit perception of Martin as a "difficult" patient overt, and therefore discussable and solvable.
+His response might well have made Dr. B's tacit perception of Martin as a difficult patient overt, and therefore discussable and solvable.
 Instead, the physician remains focused on completion of the packing.

 It is unclear what Dr. B is requesting in her last statement.
 She is certainly asking that Martin cooperate with the packing.
-However, she may also be indirectly alluding to her earlier agenda of Lack of Commitment, asking her patient once again to enter into a therapeutic alliance with her.
-But, perhaps because the statement arises from frustration more than genuine compassion, the patient responds only with a cowed, "Okay."
-For the remainder of the interview, both physician and patient seem subdued, perhaps exhausted by their struggle.
-The wound is packed and Martin receives a referral for diabetic nutritional counseling, but there appears little chance that either the patient's fear of death, or the physician's need to have him play a more committed role in his health care, will be addressed.
+However, she may also be indirectly alluding to her earlier agenda of lack of commitment, asking her patient once again to enter into a therapeutic alliance with her.
+The moment when the patient reaches out to the doctor and acknowledges her commitment to him is the perfect opportunity for Dr. B to press her advantage and talk seriously but nonjudgmentally to Martin about working together toward better diabetic control.
+Unfortunately, such a statement is not made.
+For the remainder of the interview, both physician and patient seem subdued and interact very little beyond the minimum necessary to complete the encounter.
+The wound is packed and Martin receives a referral for diabetic nutritional counseling, but neither the patient's fear of death nor the physician's need to have him play a more committed role in his health care are addressed again.